labinotveseli/expense-tracker/README.md

 <h2>Features</h2>
-Expensive Tracker offers the following features:
+Expense Tracker offers the following features:

 - <b>Expense Input: Easily add new expenses with descriptions, amounts, and category selections.</b>
 - <b>Expense Table: View and filter expenses by category, with columns for description, amount, and category.</b>